-In the case of a full preemptive system, the user has constantly to expect preemption of the running task.
-If it shall not be allowed to preempt a task fragment, this can be achieved by blocking the scheduler temporarily via the system service GetResource.
+In the case of a full preemptive system, the user shall constantly expect preemption of the running task.
+If a task fragment shall not be preempted, this can be achieved by blocking the scheduler temporarily via the system service GetResource.